Welcome to

 At Funny Phonics, we believe that reading is a gift from GOD, and is an essential part of a joyful, holy, successful life.
 It is through reading the Bible that we get to know our CREATOR and KING: GOD the FATHER, GOD the LORD JESUS CHRIST, and GOD the HOLY SPIRIT.
 We desire to help every person learn to read well and get to know GOD well.

 We recommend that you get a 3-ring binder and buy a package of page protectors.
-Every time you print off a resource, put it in a page protector and place it in the binder.
+When preparing for a lesson, print off the PDFs, put them in page protectors, and place the pages in the binder.
 Then, your student will be able to practice these pages over and over.

 May ABBA FATHER, the LORD JESUS CHRIST, and the HOLY SPIRIT bless you richly, and have fun reading!